-Election inspectors may work as little as two times every two years, or as often as four times each year.
+Election inspectors may work as little as two shifts every other year.
 Regardless of how often they serve, inspectors need to maintain the same amount of training and knowledge.
 Each polling place is required to have a chief election inspector, who is ultimately in charge of administering elections at that polling place.
 If an incident occurs at the polls that requires law enforcement, the chief inspector is required to work with law enforcement to remedy the situation.